Self-regulating jets during the Common Envelope phase: Models and parameters of the simulations.

-Otherwise stated, the computational domain covered $\pm~4\times10^{12}$~cm in the equatorial plane ($xz$-plane), and $8\times10^{12}$~cm along the polar axis ($y$-axis) (``big").
-Only the models where the integration time was long had a numerical domain which covered $x=z=\pm~2\times10^{12}$~cm, and $y=8\times10^{12}$~cm (``small").
-All models had a reflective boundary set at the equatorial plane ($y=0$), and a constant inflow of material (``the wind'') injected from the $zy$ boundary plane (set at $x=4\times10^{12}$~cm).
-All other boundaries had free outflow conditions.
-Independently of the domain size, the resolution of the finest level of refinement of all the models was $\Delta = 7.8125 \times 10^{9}$~cm (corresponding to six levels of refinement), employed where large density, velocity, pressure gradients, or shocks were present.
-The resolution of the coarsest level was $\Delta = 2.5 \times 10^{11}$~cm, employed where no large gradients were present.
+The computational domain covered $x_l=z_l=-4\times10^{12}$~cm and $x_r=z_r=4\times10^{12}$~cm in the equatorial plane, while $y_l=$0 and $y_r=$8$\times10^{12}$~cm along the polar axis.
+We also run models with a smaller computational domain.
+In these models all the boundaries, except $z_r$, are reduced by a half.
+All models have a reflective boundary set at the equatorial plane, and a constant inflow of material (``the wind'') injected from the ZY boundary plane (set at $x=4\times10^{12}$~cm).
+All other boundaries have free outflow conditions.
+The resolution of the finest level of refinement of all the models was $\Delta = 7.8125 \times 10^{9}$~cm (consistent with the resolution from \citealt{mmlcdc17}) employed where large density, velocity, and pressure gradients are present.
+The resolution of the coarsest level is $\Delta = 2.5 \times 10^{11}$~cm, employed where no large gradients are present.
+The total integration time ($t_{\rm{int}}$) of the models is between $t_{\rm{int}}=3.00-3.55\times 10^5$~s.
+To study the long time evolution of the system, we made two simulations with a much larger integration time, $t_{\rm{int}}=8.8\times10^5$~s (long) in a smaller computational domain.
+In all the simulations, the integration time is not large enough for the jet/cocoon system to reach the wind-injection frontier.
+Given that the jet/cocoon system reaches the boundaries with outflow conditions supersonically, then the material that crosses any of these boundaries is disconnected from the gas remaining in the domain, thus its loss will not affect the results.

 Each model is labeled according to whether the CO is a NS or a BH, and by the value of $\eta$.
-If the integration time is long, or if t$_{\rm{lag}}$ is different from zero is also included in the label (as as ``long" or ``lag", respectively).
+If the integration time is long, or if t$_{\rm{lag}}$ is different from zero then this is also included in the label (as ``long" or ``lag", respectively).
 The label, mass of the CO, $\eta$ value, integration time, domain size (``XYZ"), and whether the lag-time is taken into account, for each of the models is shown in Table~\ref{table1}.